Body Fat Defines Obesity, Not Body Weight

 You are fat if you have too much body fat.

-If you don't combine healthy, managed nutrition with consistent weight training and interval cardio exercise, you probably have high body fat even if you are a skinny person due to genetics.
+If you don't combine healthy, managed nutrition with consistent strength training and cardio exercise, you probably have high body fat even if you are a skinny person due to genetics.

 Its good to know your body weight but body fat percentage is much more important as it relates to your health.